-This paper has reported the results of recreating the Public Sector Comparators for the first eight Highways Agency PFI roads.
-For each road, the key components of construction cost and risk, and operations & maintenance cost and risk have been identified and quantified.
-Once recreated, the PSCs were compared with published data (NAO and PAC figures) to check their accuracy, before being used - in conjunction with future cost data from the Treasury's PFI database - to assess PSC performance at today's recommended discount rate of 3.5%.
+This paper has reported the results of recreating the public sector comparators for the first eight Highways Agency PFI roads.
+For each road, the key components of construction cost and risk, and operations & maintenance cost and risk were identified and quantified.
+Once recreated, the PSCs were compared with published data (NAO and PAC figures) to check their accuracy, before being used-in conjunction with discounted future cost data from the Treasury's PFI database-to assess PSC performance at today's recommended discount rate of 3.5%.

-As the relationships between discount rate and the PSC NPVs are non-linear (they can be approximated by polynomial functions) simple extrapolation could not be used to short-cut this exercise.
-For each project road, only two 'point values' were previously in the public domain (the PSC NPV at 8% and 6%).
-Two points can be used to define a straight line - but not polynomial expressions (curves).
+As the relationships between the discount rate and the PSC NPVs are non-linear (they can be approximated by polynomial functions) simple extrapolation could not be used to short-cut this exercise.
+For each project road, only two 'point values' were previously in the public domain (the PSC NPVs at 8 and 6%).
+Two points can be used to define a straight line-but not polynomial expressions (curves).
 The only way of recalculating the PSC NPVs at 3.5% was to recreate the public sector comparators for each road from first principles.

-The PSCs for each of the PFI roads differ significantly from each other - reflecting the nature of the obligations embedded in the respective PFI contracts.
-Some were dominated by new works (hence construction cost and risk featured prominently) whereas others were weighted more towards operations and maintenance responsibilities.
-In that regard, Figure 12 summarises and contrasts each of the first eight PFI roads.
+The PSCs for each of the PFI roads differed significantly from each other-reflecting the nature of the obligations embedded in the respective PFI contracts.
+Some were dominated by new works (hence construction cost and risk featured prominently) whereas others were weighted towards operations and maintenance responsibilities.
+In this respect, Fig. 12 summarises and contrasts each of the first eight PFI roads.